readium/architecture/streamer/parser/a11y-metadata-parsing.md

 ## AccessibilitySummary

-`accessibilitySummary` is a key whose value is an array of localized strings (JSON-LD language maps).
+`accessibilitySummary` is a key whose value is a map of localized strings (JSON-LD language maps).

 It is expected in a conformant EPUB publication ([EPUB Accessibility 1.0](https://www.w3.org/Submission/epub-a11y/#sec-disc-package)).

 ### EPUB 2.x

-The array is created from the `meta` elements whose `name` attribute has the value `schema:accessibilitySummary`.
+The map is created from the `meta` elements whose `name` attribute has the value `schema:accessibilitySummary`.
 The key of the localized string is the value of the `xml:lang` attribute, and its value the value of the `content` attribute.

-In case there is no `xml:lang` attribute to be found, check whether the carrying element inherits an `xml:lang` attribute.
-Otherwise fall back to the primary language of the publication.
+In case there is no `xml:lang` attribute to be found, use the `und` (undefined) language value.

 ### EPUB 3.X

-The array is created from the `meta` elements whose `property` attribute has the value `schema:accessibilitySummary`.
-The key of the localized string is the value of the `xml:lang` attribute, and its value the value `meta` element.
+The map is created from the `meta` elements whose `property` attribute has the value `schema:accessibilitySummary`.
+The key of the localized string is the value of the `xml:lang` attribute, and its value the child textual content.

-In case there is no `xml:lang` attribute to be found, check whether the carrying element inherits an `xml:lang` attribute.
-Otherwise fall back to the primary language of the publication.
+In case there is no `xml:lang` attribute to be found, use the `und` (undefined) language value.

 ## CertifiedBy